karolina-rea/CodersCard/content/resume/index-1.md

     companyName: Volunteer Fire Department - Rescue Unit Specialist Wrocław
     jobDescription: The first unit in Lower Silesia and at the same time the largest unit in south-western Poland that uses rescue dogs to search for people missing in the field and in the rubble.
-The rescue dogs used in rescue operations are certified by the State Fire Service.
-Training in the field of medical rescue and high altitude rescue.
+The dogs used in rescue operations are certified by the State Fire Service.
+Training in the field of medical and high altitude rescue.
 Rescuers regularly take part in exercises, workshops, maneuvers and trainings, including international ones.
   - startJobDate: 2020-07-01T21:27:00.000Z